Calintaan: Spanish colonial era

-The American occupation
+American invasion era

 After the end of the Spanish regime, Calintaan became progressive, with Eligio Jimenez serving as the first appointed cabeza de barangay.
 Sablayan became a municipality during the American period, holding jurisdiction over barrios including Iriron and Calintaan.
 The municipal board of Sablayan was dominated by representatives from Calintaan.
 Some of these representatives were Leoncio Panganiban, Benigno Lontoc, Juanito Gonzales, Juan Credo, Pedro Credo, Agustin Esmelo, Francisco Esmelo, Eriberto Lineses, Atanacio Encomio,Pedro Romaquin, Constancio Villarosa, Cornelio Gasmin, Aniceto Apigo, Alberto Obispo, Amador Ulay and Vicente Isidro.
 Calintaan saw its first primary school open in 1914.
 During this period, the residents of Calintaan requested that they be established as a municipality themselves rather than sitting as a barrio of Sablayan.
 They felt that Sablayan was too far away for easy governance.
 The petition was heard in Calapan, which at that time served as Provincial Council of all of Mindoro.
 Although some from the Sablayan municipal council supported the petitioners, their request was ultimately declined because it was feared that Calintaan did not have enough income to maintain a municipal government.

 In 1940, a resident of Calintaan, Pedro Gonzales, became mayor by a wide margin of Sablayan, becoming the first from Calintaan to do so.